MyMICDS/MyMICDS-SDK/README.md

 	jwt: ''
 };
-// When instantiating an instance of the `MyMICDS` object, you must pass in an options object const options: MyMICDSOptions = {
+// When instantiating an instance of the `MyMICDS` object, you must pass in an options object
+// Any of these keys can be omitted and the defaults will be used in their place. const options: MyMICDSOptions = {
 	baseURL: 'https://api.mymicds.net/v2',
 	jwtGetter() {